DragonRidersUnite/book/src/11-scenes.md

 ## What's Next

 For all intents and purposes our game is done!
-You can start it, play it, replay it, and we've got a title scene.
+You can start it, play it, and replay it.
 All that's left to do is release it so that the world (or at the very least our friends) can play it.